-The Pepin Adjustable Dumbbells are a good value adjustable dumbbell set that hits the mark in a lot of areas.
+The Pepin Adjustable Dumbbells are a good-value adjustable dumbbell set that hits the mark in a lot of areas.
 The knurling is great, the machining is precise and consistent, the chrome plating is quality, and the plates are fantastic.
-We initially didn't recommend them due to a potential safety issue.
-However, despite the Pepin's not being recommended to be dropped, they've improved the design and we feel confident enough in the updated design to now recommend them.

-The Pepin Adjustable Dumbbells set includes two handles, with different plates ranging from 5 lb up to 120 lb per handle available.
-You get the functionality of a full set of dumbbells, without the need to store them all, making them ideal for people trying to build a home gym in a small spare room or cluttered garage.
+The Pepin Adjustable Dumbbells set includes two handles, with different plates ranging from 5 pounds up to 120 pounds per handle.
+You get the functionality of a full set of hex dumbbells, without the need to store them all, making them ideal for people trying to build a home gym in a small spare room or cluttered garage.